CtrlK

 Specificity

-Lists multiple specific concrete actions: 'automated fuzz testing', 'discover vulnerabilities, crashes, and unexpected behavior', 'leverages malformed inputs, boundary values, and random payloads', 'generate comprehensive fuzz test suites', and specific vulnerability types (SQL injection, XSS, command injection).
+Lists multiple specific concrete actions: 'fuzz testing on APIs', 'discover vulnerabilities, crashes, and unexpected behavior', 'malformed inputs, boundary values, and random payloads', 'generate comprehensive fuzz test suites', and specific vulnerability types like 'SQL injection, XSS, command injection'.

 3 / 3